AaronLieb/z3-sat-solver/README.md

 ### Input Format

-The input file is expected to be in conjunctive normal form (CNF)
+The input file is expected to be in conjunctive normal form (CNF).
 CNF is a "product of sums" or "AND of ORs"

-Each line is a series of terms that are OR'd together Each line is AND'd together
+Each line is a series of terms that are OR'd together.
+Every line AND'd together

 You can negate a term by prefixing it with `~`